gk-data-lab/Metrocar-Funnel/README.md

 Develop interactive visualizations to represent the funnel stages and metrics.
 Compile the visualizations into a cohesive Tableau story.
-Link to Tableau Story: https://public.tableau.com/shared/6YQPPYWD4?:display_count=n&:origin=viz_share_link Project Structure
+Link to Tableau Story: https://public.tableau.com/shared/6YQPPYWD4?:display_count=n&:origin=viz_share_link
-The project is organized into the following directories:

 Tools and Technologies